-Guiui Fo or initial planning of new Area Programmes I. H ow can WV staff strengthen local groups and organisations and support appropriate forms of collaboration ar nd partnering throughout project implementation?
-2. H ow will the shared projects be monitored and evaluated jointly?
-3. H ow can each project ensure context-appropriate and effective child protection?
-4. H ow can continual learning and improvement be ensured throughout shared project implementation (in ра articular how do communities want World Vision to provide information, and collect and act on their fe edback and complaints)?
-5. H ow do WV and partners support communities to plan for and recover from disasters if and when they occur?
-Fo or Existing Area Programmes I. ⊦ lave the progress of the technical projects and CESP activities been reviewed and discussed with local S takeholders?
-2. A Are communities satisfied with the information World Vision provides about its activities, and are the fe eedback and complaints mechanisms being used by a range of community members?
-2 L tas the programme quality been reviewed and have appropriate actions been identified to strengthen it?
+For initial planning of new Area Programmes

+- 1. How can WV staff strengthen local groups and organisations and support appropriate forms of collaboration and partnering throughout project implementation? - 2.
+How will the shared projects be monitored and evaluated jointly? - 3.
+How can each project ensure context-appropriate and effective child protection? - 4.
+How can continual learning and improvement be ensured throughout shared project implementation (in particular how do communities want World Vision to provide information, and collect and act on their feedback and complaints)? - 5.
+How do WV and partners support communities to plan for and recover from disasters if and when they occur?
+For Existing Area Programmes - I. Have the progress of the technical projects and CESP activities been reviewed and discussed with local stakeholders? - 2.
+Are communities satisfied with the information World Vision provides about its activities, and are the feedback and complaints mechanisms being used by a range of community members? - 3.
+Has the programme quality been reviewed and have appropriate actions been identified to strengthen it? - 4.
+Do the partners have the required capacity to ensure the sustainability of the activities after transition? - 5.
+Have the AP plan and community plan been reviewed with local stakeholders and adapted to strengthen their effectiveness and efficiency?